kevinlondon/kevinlondon.github.io/_posts/2023-07-05-interview-tips-and-tricks.md

 > I built out the service, and I'm grateful they identified the
 > scaling gap.
 We were able to handle a huge batch of images uploaded before a major
-> sales event and the new thumbnailing system worked without issue."
+> sales event and the new thumbnailing system worked without issue.

 In the first example, as an interviewer, I get limited feedback about how this person handles conflict.
 I understand how they like to handle conflict but